Skip to main content

 Appliance Installation

 The appliance install will deploy self-hosted Palette and PaletteAI on the same cluster using bare metal or edge devices.
-The installation is broken into three parts:
+The installation is broken into two parts:

 Architecture